SwinIoTLab/SenShaMart/README.md

 ### IoT Applications

-Iot Applications are the consumers of sensor data.
+IoT Applications are the consumers of sensor data.

 ### Brokers

-Brokers act as proxies for sensor data and sit inbetween sensors and IoT applications.
+Brokers act as proxies for sensor data and sit in between sensors and IoT applications.

-Brokers act as access control for the sensors data, only allowing IoT applications owned by users with valid integration transactions to access the appropriate sensor data.
+Brokers act as access control for the sensors' data, only allowing IoT applications owned by users with valid integration transactions to access the appropriate sensor data.
 Some sensors are lightweight and cannot support the computational and storage requirements of managing the chain, and so the broker handles the chain management for them.
 Random subsets of brokers can also act as witnesses of integrations.
 These witnessing brokers can then vote on whether the integration completed successfully, or vote to refund the user if they believe the sensor misbehaved in some way.